MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 B: EV=b
 B: KEY=6420 30000 0 0 0 0
 ```
 Now plug the mouse in and run the command again.
 The mouse will be the newly added entry.
-Note the event number.
+Note the DEVICE details.
 In this example it's 14.

 ```
 root@writerdeck:~/writerDeck-mouse-to-keyboard-daemon# cat /proc/bus/input/devices | egrep -B 3 -A 3 mouse